The girl who went to draw water in the Stone Age—where is she now?

 In 49 countries, there are no legal mechanisms to protect women from violence.
 More than one billion women worldwide are without legal protection against physical and sexual violence in the home.

-Based on a study by the United Nations that physical and sexual violence against women is often perpetrated by familiar people in familiar spaces, it has also concluded that “the most dangerous place for women is their home.”
+A study by the United Nations concluded that physical and sexual violence against women is often perpetrated by familiar people in familiar places and that therefore “the most dangerous place for women is their home.”

 Inequality of Educational Opportunity

-Women spend on average three times more time than men on unpaid work (childcare and family support, cooking, cleaning, etc.).
-The more time you spend on unpaid work, the less likely you are to get an education.
+Women spend on average three times more time than men doing unpaid work (childcare and family support, cooking, cleaning, etc.).
+The more time a person spends doing unpaid work, the less likely that person is to get an education.

 One in four young women aged 15 to 24 have not graduated from primary school, and nearly two-thirds of illiterate adults worldwide are women.
 A lack of education limits women's access to knowledge and information and robs them of opportunities to work in the future.